 Do it Right

 Use best practices in marketing by using a business page on Facebook.
 Pages give you the opportunity to advertise, reach more than 5,000 people (you can only have 5k friends), it will show up in search engine results, and you get analytics on performance.
 None of those features are available via your profile.
 Most importantly, Pages are in compliance with the FTC and the CAN Spam Act because they offer an opt-in/opt-out, otherwise known as the Like button.
-Feel free to encourage friends to follow, like, or interact with business content where ever it’s being posted.
+Feel free to encourage friends to follow, like, or interact with business content wherever it’s being posted.